 Tip #2: The Beauty of Anytime Plans

-Tip #3: Give Them Time Fillers
+Tip #3: Give Substitute Teachers Time Fillers

 We as educators know just how scary idle time in the classroom can get.
-Substitutes should be set up for success in these moments.
+Substitute teachers should be set up for success in these moments.
 Just like when we’re teaching everyday, extra time can lead to chaos so why not include some no-prep printable activities.
 Your sub can pull them out just in case they have extra time.
 Here are a few easy ones below!
-Grab the No Prep Miss Nelson Freebie below by subscribing!

 Tip #4: Prep Your Students When You Can

 Sometimes it’s impossible to prepare students in advance if you’re not going to be there.
 However, if you can, let them know!
-Share your expectations with them and assign helpers to help while you’re away.
+Share your expectations with them and assign helpers to help the substitute teacher while you’re away.
 We want everyone to be successful and this is a simple and easy way to do that!

 Tip #5: Praise the Positive

-Just like picking out a few helpers for the sub can make the day run smoother, so can working towards an incentive.
+Just like picking out a few helpers for the substitute teacher can make the day run smoother, so can working towards an incentive.
 I love to use something as simple as an anchor chart that motivates students to make good choices.
 Rewards are as easy as extra recess time, a special stuffy day, or a sweet treat if you want to bring one in.
 Take a look at a few of the charts below included in my Ultimate Sub Tub!

 Wanna take the praise even higher?
 I love bragging about students and their extra positive behavior during a sub day with these adorable brag tags!
 Instead of threatening the class with consequences while you’re gone, celebrate amazing behavior and use that as positive reinforcement!
 Check out another fun chart idea HERE!

-Tip #6: Lay it All Out
+Tip #6: Lay it All Out for the Substitute Teacher

 Whether you want to create a substitute binder, tub, or lay everything all out in a designated area, just make sure it’s organized and easy to follow!
 Below is one of my favorite setups because it keeps everything organized for the guest teacher in your room.
 Binders and tubs are always amazing ways to organize too!